n8-c-reason/com1001-2024/project-FAQ.md

 This will affect your individual marks, since you are meant to be using Gitlab for team working - this would count against your doing so.
 Also note that peer review will have less evidence of contributions.

 I recommend you start off with your README.md, in your Gitlab repository, and work from there.
 Create documents for testing, etc. and check them into Gitlab as well.

+### Where can we ask more questions?

+Please use the Discussion Board/Forum.
+Only if the question is confidential/private, then please contact your Team Supervisor or myself (Donghwan).